A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 The above six (6) obligations can be divided into different workstreams and addressed concurrently.

-Step 1 will help you determine if your company is in scope for CCPA, and therefore must comply.
+Step 1 will help you determine if your company is in scope for CCPA and must comply.

 The CCPA does not only affect California-based companies.